PolymathNetwork/polymesh_docs/Polymesh/docs/assets.md

 ## Ownership

 All asset ownership in Polymesh is at the identity granularity.
-Whilst an investor can organise their assets into different portfolios under their identity [TODO link], compliance is enforced at the identity level, so in order to pay or receive a particular assets token, the relevant identity must have claims that match the compliance rules specified by the asset issuer for the asset.
-[TODO link]
+Whilst an investor can organise their assets into different portfolios under their [identity](./identity.md), compliance is enforced at the identity level, so in order to pay or receive a particular assets token, the relevant identity must have claims that match the [compliance](./compliance.cd) rules specified by the asset issuer for the asset.

 ## Asset Issuers